 Protecting, managing, and restoring natural and human-modified landscapes is critical to reduce the worst risks of climate change, and to protect against climate change impacts already being felt in communities across Canada.
 Working with nature to reduce our contribution to climate change can be a path to win-win solutions that benefit people and the planet.
 Nature-based actions include:

 - Protecting natural forests, grasslands, and wetlands

-- Protecting, managing and restoring wetlands, peat bogs, and coastal ecosystems to drawdown carbon
+- Protecting, managing and restoring wetlands, peat bogs, and coastal ecosystems

 - Transforming agriculture to grow and deliver more food using practices that regenerate soils, increase carbon stored in the soil, and reduce emissions

 - Restoring coastal ecosystems to increase the carbon content of oceans

 - Restoring degraded soils

 Evidence confirms that vast quantities of carbon are stored in soils, and that the dominant industrial food production system used in Canada has a large carbon footprints compared to other similar countries.
 Growing food using regenerative farming practices provides an opportunity for Canadian farmers to be leaders in reversing ecological and climate harm.
 These practices include increasing soil carbon sequestration by minimizing soil disturbance, maintaining soil cover using cover crops or crop residue, fostering plant diversity, decreasing synthetic fertilizer use by enhancing natural nutrient cycles, and improving water management.